SystemsApproach/private5g/core.rst

 specifies the interface by which the various components request service from each other (e.g., AMF connects to the RAN via the N2 interface depicted in the figure).
-We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.
+We will see how to cope with such issues in Section 5.3, where we talk about implementation issues in more detail.

 Finally, :numref:`Figure %s <fig-5g-core>` shows two other functional